Are TV dinners grand or gauche? David and Renee share their experiences and opinions on the iconic American meal.

 Are frozen TV dinners the paragon of culinary virtue and millennial food politics?
 Hardly.
 But for a few brief years in the early ’70s, they helped ease the pain of feeling different, ostracized, ignored.
 And all for 85 cents.

-Her coping strategy was a recipe tin containing handwritten recipe cards yielding a small rotation of recipes, mostly casserole recipes.
+Her coping strategy was a dented recipe tin containing handwritten cards yielding a small rotation of recipes, mostly casserole recipes.
 That and a deep-freeze she kept crammed full of butcher paper-wrapped bundles of ground beef.
-Most nights supper began with her tossing a pale pink brick of beef in a flowered casserole and cooking it over medium heat, impatiently scraping off the barely thawed bits as they browned, draining off the grease, and glopping in rice, canned tomatoes, cream of mushroom soup, and the like.
-The result was infallibly mushy and brown and aromatic in its own distinct way.
-Each of those creations is forever etched on my palate.
+Most nights began with her tossing a pale pink brick of beef in a flowered casserole and cooking it over medium heat, impatiently scraping off the barely thawed bits as they browned, draining off the grease, and glopping in rice, canned tomatoes, cream of mushroom soup, and the like.
+The resulting creation was infallibly mushy and brown and, uh, aromatic in its own distinct way.
+Each of these is forever etched on my palate.

 At some point my dad would boom, “Kids, you’re excused.”
 My brother and I would race outside to lose ourselves in chasing fireflies in the twilight, trying hard not to hear the barely hushed words thrown back and forth across the table.